idrispukke/idrispukke/README.md

 <a href=""><img src=""></a>
 </div>

-- Obrigado por visitar!
+- Thanks for coming!

-- Se divirta!! o/
+- Have fun!! o/

 ----------------------------------------------------------------------------------
 <picture>